yuyuxu/auction-war-solo/readme.txt

 ticker function is called currently 1 second each time merge in the human vs human game match making really should be outside on the other page

+- font
+except sections with questions and study: george (default) others should all use "font-family: Lato"